How many sets should you do per muscle group and week for muscle growth and strength gains?

-Next to how heavy and how many reps you do when you train, your training volume is probably one of the most important factors for your results.
+Next to how heavy and how many reps you do when you train, your training volume is one of the most important factors for your results.

 In this post, we will take a closer look at how many sets you should do in your training.
-But first, here’s a brief summary of the recommendations.
+But first, here’s a summary of the recommendations.

 Training Volume Recommendations:

-- Up to about 15–20 sets per muscle and week can possibly lead to even better results for a trained person with good recovery capabilities.
+- Up to about 15–20 sets per muscle group and week can lead to even better results for a trained person with good recovery capabilities.
 However, there is an individual variation in volume tolerance.

 - These figures apply provided that the set is taken close to or to failure.
 Sets stopped long before failure require less recovery, and thus enable you to train with higher volumes than those mentioned above.

-That was the short version of this article.
+That’s the short version of this article.
 For the longer version, and to figure out how many sets you should do per week, keep reading!

 The more you train, the better results you get – to an extent.